jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/Release_Notes/frinx-odl-distribution-1-4-10.md

 **Note that FRINX ODL Distribution 1.4.10 requires Java 8**

-**Note that All yang models present in JAR artifacts of the distribution are extracted to schemas folder and parsed during startup**
+**Note that all yang models present in JAR artifacts of the distribution are extracted to schemas folder and parsed during startup**

 #### New Features, Improvements